tjpc3/DiscordBotTutorials/README.md

 # Building your first basic bot on Discord
 Hello and welcome!
 In this tutorial you will learn to build your first basic bot on Discord!
 By the end of this tutorial your bot will be able to log into discord, respond to messages, and even perform basic moderation functions.
 We will be writing our bot in discord.js, a common node.js library for developing bots.
-This tutorial is for Windows users ONLY.
+This tutorial is for Windows users only.

 First you'll want to setup your bot account.
 The Reactiflux community has created a great step-by-step guide for setting up a discord bot account [here.](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)